-Roughly three quarters of the falls lie in Zimbabwe.
-Here, well-paved nature trails wind in and out of Victoria Falls National Park – where the spray creates a rainforest ecosystem, and warthogs and monkeys freely roam – to reveal 16 incredible viewpoints.
-On the Zimbabwean side you’ll be able to capture full-length shots of the falls, as well as the iconic rainbow arch at Rainbow Falls.
-Victoria Falls National Park is also one of the few places on Earth where it’s possible to see a lunar rainbow – when there’s a full moon, the park stays open late so that visitors can gaze upon the ‘moon-bow’ in the evening light.
+Roughly three quarters of the falls lie in Zimbabwe and you’ll be able to capture full-length shots of the falls from this side.
+Here, well-paved nature trails wind in and out of Victoria Falls National Park – where the spray creates a rainforest ecosystem and warthogs and monkeys roam – to reveal 16 incredible viewpoints.
+Victoria Falls National Park is also one of the few places on Earth where it’s possible to see a lunar rainbow; when there’s a full moon, the park stays open late so that visitors can gaze upon the ‘moonbow’ in the evening light.

 When to visit Victoria Falls